Ethnographic Atlas of the Basque Country

 Funeral Rites in the Basque Country

-On the move to the summer pastures in Gorbeia, 2006.
+Climb to the mountain.
+Aia (G), 1998.
 Source: Antxon Aguirre, Etniker Euskalerria Groups.

 Livestock Farming and Shepherding in the Basque Country